Golf carts are increasingly common on neighborhood streets and community roads.

-If this is the case, be sure that you follow all state regulations regarding the inspection process.
+In that case, be sure to follow all state regulations regarding the inspection process.

-Understanding golf cart laws in Indiana will help keep everyone safe when driving these fun and versatile vehicles.
+Understanding golf car laws in Indiana will help keep everyone safe when driving these fun and versatile vehicles.

 Golf carts street legal perks

-As with any other vehicle, there are some safety concerns to consider when operating a low-speed vehicle.
+As with any other vehicle, there are safety concerns to consider when operating a low-speed vehicle.

-Whether driving a low-speed vehicle or a golf cart street legal, bicycles, pedestrians, and other motor vehicles should be considered when driving through an area with mixed traffic.
+Whether driving a low-speed vehicle or street legal golf car, you must consider bicycles, pedestrians, and other motor vehicles when traveling through an area with mixed traffic.

 Other safety laws to pay attention to are those regarding drinking and driving.